Bia10/OutbreakTracker2/README.md

 This version will only support PCSX2 version 2.0.0 or later.

 > [!Important]
-> This project is currently being prototyped.
-As such it is not yet ready for public use.
+> This project is currently in early alpha version, nothing is set in stone yet, things may change.

-There wont be a release for some time, you will have to build it and debug yourself.
+# Supported Platforms

-# Support Platform
+- Theoretically anywhere PCSX2 2.0.0+ and .NET9 can run at the same time.
-- .NET 9.0+
+- Practically windows + .NET9 for now.

 # Credits